Treaty of Benavente

-The Treaty of Benavente, signed on 30 December 1230, was the agreement by which Sancha and Dulce, the heiresses of the Kingdom of León, renounced their throne to their brother, King Ferdinand III of Castile, thus uniting the kingdoms of León and Castile.
+The Treaty of Benavente, signed on 11 December 1230, was the agreement by which Sancha and Dulce, the heiresses of the Kingdom of León, renounced their throne to their brother, King Ferdinand III of Castile, thus uniting the kingdoms of León and Castile into the Crown of Castile.

 Background

-The infantas (princesses) Sanch and Dulce were the daughters of Alfonso IX of León by his marriage to Theresa of Portugal.
+The infantas (princesses) Sancha and Dulce were the daughters of Alfonso IX of León by his marriage to Theresa of Portugal.
 Ferdinand was his son by his marriage to Berenguela of Castile, which was annulled in 1204.
 The Treaty of Cabreros of 1206 confirmed Ferdinand's right to inherit the Leonese throne.
 In 1217, Berenguela inherited the Castilian throne and promptly abdicated in favour of her son.
 On 26 November 1217, a peace treaty was signed between Castile and León whereby Alfonso IX recognized his son as king of Castile but excluded him from the Leonese succession in favour of his uncle, Alfonso IX's younger brother, Sancho Fernández, or in the event of the latter's premature death, Sancha and Dulce.